View Rita Kuchem's Obituary on emissourian.com and share memories

 |

+Rita is survived by two sons, Kirk Kuchem and wife Lynne, and Jeff Kuchem and wife Angel, all of Washington; one daughter, Lori Kimminau and husband Tom, Washington; one son-in-law, Dave Haberberger, Krakow; 11 grandchildren, Krista (Steve) Williams, Corey (Brittany) Kuchem, Ryan Kuchem, Kayla (Chris) Eckelkamp, Patrick Kimminau, Anthony (Rachel) Kuchem, Andrew (Julie) Kuchem, Casey and Nicholas Kuchem, Kate and Sam Haberberger; eight great-grandchildren, Johnathan, Joseph and Molly Williams, Caden, Emerson and Primrose Kuchem, Leo Eckelkamp and Gavin Kuchem; two sisters, Rosemary Wessel, Washington, and Virginia "Toody" Painter, Dutzow; one brother, Jim Neier, Washington; nieces; nephews; other relatives and friends.

+She was preceded in death by her husband, Leo Kuchem; her daughter, Jill Haberberger; one grandchild, Baby Angel Kuchem; and her siblings, Sister Marie Neier, Louise Poepsel, Bernice Dieckhaus, Clarence "Buddy" Neier, Leola Engemann and Norbert "Hans" Neier.

-A funeral Mass for Rita Kuchem, 80, Washington, will be Thursday, Nov.
-14, at 10 a.m. at Our Lady of Lourdes Church, Washington.
+A funeral Mass was held Thursday, Nov.
+14, at 10 a.m. at Our Lady of Lourdes Church, Washington, with the Rev. Mike Boehm, the Rev. Jim Theby and the Rev. Joe Wormek officiating.